silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

   and [Partial Template Caching](/developer_guides/templates/partial_template_caching).
   See [Environment Management](/getting_started/environment_management).
 * `.graphql-generated`: silverstripe/graphql version 4 introduces this directory.
-This is where your schema is stored once it has been built.
+This is where your schema is stored once it [has been built](/developer_guides/graphql/getting_started/building_the_schema).
 Best practice is to create it ahead of time, but if the directory doesn't exist and your project root is writable, the graphql module will create it for you.
+* `public/_graphql`: silverstripe/graphql version 4 introduces this directory.
+It's used for
+  [schema introspection](/developer_guides/graphql/tips_and_tricks#schema-introspection).
+You should treat this folder the same way you treat the `.graphql-generated` folder.

 [info]
-If you are still using silverstripe/graphql 3.x, you do not need the `.graphql-generated` directory.
+If you are still using silverstripe/graphql 3.x, you do not need the `.graphql-generated` or `public/_graphql` directories.
 [/info]

 If you aren't explicitly [packaging](#building-packaging-deployment)